 Our musical concerts only partially define us – the Colorado Symphony offers many events and activities for people of all ages.
 The Colorado Symphony is a vibrant and vital part of the Denver community.
 From education concerts (kids in grades 3-12) and performances by noted musicians, to unique donor and sponsor opportunities and behind-the-scenes activities, the Colorado Symphony always offers innumerable things to do and see.
 Whenever you want music, friends and fun special events, remember the Colorado Symphony delivers enjoyment throughout the year.
 Please read on to learn about our mission.

-Creating extraordinary musical experiences transport today’s listener, from the best of the past to the edge of the future.
+Creating extraordinary musical experiences that transport today’s listener, from the best of the past to the edge of the future.

 Mile High City

 Denver, Colorado, known as the “Mile High City,” is located in the eastern foothills of the Rocky Mountains.
 The city’s nickname comes from the fact its official elevation above sea level is exactly 5,280 feet.
 There is a wealth of recreational and cultural activities for visitors and residents looking for things to do in Denver, among them the events at the Denver Performing Arts Complex.

 The Denver Performing Arts Complex, a four-block 12-acre site which has 10,000 seats in ten performing areas, hosts our company, the Colorado Symphony.
 The complex, the second largest in the country, also hosts Opera Colorado, ballet companies, chorales and both plays and musical theater productions by visiting theater companies.

 Boettcher Concert Hall